-- (a) The interviewers shall investigate the allegations against the licensee of conduct that may violate the Act and, where circumstances warrant, conduct an informal interview. - (b) The interviewers may conduct the informal interview without assistance of the board prosecutor.
+- (a) The interviewers shall investigate the allegations against the licensee of conduct that may violate the Act and, where circumstances warrant, conduct an informal interview. - (b) The interviewers may conduct the informal interview with or without assistance of the board prosecutor.
 If the licensee notifies the board of representation by counsel, the board prosecutor shall participate in the interview.
 Notice by the licensee of intent to be represented by counsel shall be sent to the board in writing. - (c) The interviewers are the agents and representatives of the board. - (d) The informal interview is to determine whether: the allegations may constitute a violation of the Act; a mental, physical, or medical skills or knowledge examination of the licensee is warranted; further investigation is warranted; additional charges should be brought; resolution of the complaint without further proceedings is possible; and, a contested case hearing should be pursued.

 - (e) The informal interview may be conducted by electronic means if the interviewers determine that the purpose of the interview can be achieved in such manner. - (f) The interviewers, board prosecutor, licensee and/or licensee's counsel may discuss stipulation, dismissal, the consent decrees, restrictions or any other pertinent procedural or substantive information. - (g) An electronic or stenographic record may be made and shall, if made, become part of the confidential files of the board. - (h) An informal interview is not subject to strict legal procedural or evidentiary rules.
-Informal interviews are not open to the public nor is their occurrence a matter of public record. - (i) If the alleged conduct is not within the Board's jurisdiction, or would not constitute a violation of the act, interviewers shall notify the complainant in writing and close the complaint.
-Board staff shall provide the interviewers' reason(s) for the closure of the complaint to the officers at the next complaint screening, and the closure shall be noted on the ledger. - (j) The results of any board ordered mental, physical competency or medical competency examination shall be provided to the licensee and the interviewers prior to any further board action. - (k) Following notice by the interviewers of their intent to conduct an informal interview, the licensee may, at any time, waive the right to an informal interview.
+Informal interviews are not open to the public nor is their occurrence a matter of public record. - (i) If the alleged conduct is not within the Board's jurisdiction, or would not constitute a violation of the act, board staff shall provide the interviewers' reason(s) for the closure of the complaint to the officers at the next complaint screening.
+If the board officers agree that the case should be closed, board staff shall notify the complainant and the respondent, and the closure shall be noted on the ledger.
+If the board officers determine the complaint should not be closed, they may direct board staff to return the complaint to the interviewers with direction for next steps to be taken in investigating the complaint. - (j) If mental, physical competency or medical competency examinations are ordered by the officers, the results any examinations shall be provided to the licensee and the interviewers prior to any further board action. - (k) Following notice by the interviewers of their intent to conduct an informal interview, the licensee may, at any time, waive the right to an informal interview.
 Waiver of the informal interview process must be made in writing, signed by the licensee, and his attorney if represented, and sent to the Board before the scheduled informal interview.
 A licensee's waiver of the informal interview process shall not, in and of itself, constitute grounds for additional charges of unprofessional conduct.

-(1) Settlement or stipulation.
+(l) Settlement or stipulation.